 This is the inflammation of your tendons.
 Typically, tendonitis happens in the elbow, heel, or shoulder and is often caused by overuse.

 There’s a myriad of supplements that are beneficial for joint health and reducing joint pain.
-Some of the most common are:
+Some of the most common are omega-3 fatty acids, vitamin D, collagen, glucosamine and turmeric.

-• Glucosamine is a natural chemical compound found in the cartilage of your body, and it can also be found in supplement form and is typically used to treat pain from osteoarthritis of the knee.
+- Glucosamine - is a natural chemical compound found in the cartilage of your body, and it can also be found in supplement form.
+Glucosamine supplements made of glucosamine hydrochloride or glucosamine sulfate are typically used to treat pain from osteoarthritis of the knee.

 What Is the Best Supplement to Take for Joints?